pr0xity/Urban-Infusion/src/main/resources/DESIGN.md

 ### Colour scheme

 Urban Infusion have not provided a colour scheme.
 Looking at other tea shops we have seen that beige/brown and green are consistent on those sites.
-These colors represents the calmness of nature and warmth this e-shop wants to reflect to it's customers.
+These colours represents the calmness of nature and warmth this e-shop wants to reflect to it's customers.
 To clearly communicate Urban Infusion's main values, the suggested colour scheme for the site is:

 <br>